 Juggernaut-Car – Derived from the Hindu Jagatnatah, meaning “Lord of the World.”
 It was a pyramidal vehicle of a Hindu Idol “having its temple at Orissa, under whose moving wheels pilgrims formerly sacrificed themselves.”

 Jump-Seat Wagon – Any wagon that had the rear seat-board constructed so that it could be turned over.

 Kiritka – A Russian posting vehicle.

 Kittereen – This was a vehicle of the 1700s and was a one-horse, two-wheel chaise or buggy, with or without a movable top.
-It was first mentioned in a New York paper on 22 January 1750 that stated:
+It was first mentioned in the New York Post Boy on 22 January 1750 that stated: